-What is it? – Xylitol is a common sugar substitute that tastes like normal table sugar.
-Xylitol has been used as a sugar replacement since the 1960’s.
+Xylitol is a common sugar substitute that tastes like normal table sugar.
+It has been used as a sugar replacement since the 1960’s.
 It contains less calories than regular sugar, making it popular among dieters.
-It is also commonly used as a sugar replacement for diabetics, and is present in some oral hygiene products (such as toothpaste) because it is known to help fight tooth decay and repair tooth enamel.
-All that sounds great right – A sugar substitute that not only tastes like sugar, but contains less calories and can improve oral health?
+Xylitol is also commonly used as a sugar replacement for diabetics.
+It is present in some oral hygiene products (such as toothpaste) because it is known to help fight tooth decay and repair tooth enamel.
+All that sounds great right?
+A sugar substitute that not only tastes like sugar, but contains less calories and can improve oral health?
 However, pet owners (those with dogs especially) should be aware that, although safe for humans, Xylitol can be deadly to pets.

-Where is it? – Xylitol can be found in many types of products, including chewing gum, candy, chewable vitamins, cough drops, mints, mouthwash, toothpaste, and low-fat yogurt.
+Xylitol can be found in many types of products, including chewing gum, candy, chewable vitamins, cough drops, mints, mouthwash, toothpaste, and low-fat yogurt.
 Look out for products that say they are sugar, or fat, free, as these types of products often include Xylitol rather than regular sugar.
-Unfortunately recognizing what products contain Xylitol and which don’t can sometimes be a bit tricky, because it isn’t always listed plainly on ingredient lists.
-Xylitol is sometimes listed on ingredient lists as just “sugar alcohol”.
-While not all sugar alcohols are toxic to pets, Xylitol is.
+Unfortunately recognizing what products contain Xylitol and which don’t can sometimes be a bit tricky.
+It isn’t always listed plainly on ingredient lists.
+Xylitol can be listed on ingredient lists under a number of different names, making it harder to quickly recognize when a product contains this deadly ingredient.

-Why is it bad for pets? – When ingested by dogs, Xylitol causes a surge of insulin that can prove deadly.
-It’s thought that as few as one or two pieces of Xylitol containing chewing gum could prove deadly for a small dog.
+When ingested by dogs, Xylitol causes a surge of insulin that can prove deadly.
+It’s thought that as few as one or two pieces of Xylitol containing chewing gum could be deadly for a small dog.
 Ingesting Xylitol causes dog’s blood sugar to drop rapidly, causing symptoms such as vomiting, weakness, loss of coordination, and seizures.
 Symptoms can occur within 30 minutes after consuming Xylitol containing products, and can cause death quickly without treatment.
 Xylitol is also believed to very rapidly cause liver damage/failure in dogs.
 However, some animals show almost no symptoms until they are already very sick.

 Treatment for Xylitol poisoning usually includes hospitalization so that pets can be constantly monitored and administered fluids and glucose.
 Fast and aggressive treatment is required for the best possible outcome.
 Ideally, owners should seek veterinary advice before the onset of symptoms, if at all possible.